-The Athens Subdivision predecessor Hocking Valley Railroad, the Columbus & Toledo Railroad, and the Ohio & West Virginia Railway's Pomeroy line, which had previously been under common ownership and control for some years, merged in the summer of 1881, creating Columbus, Hocking Valley and Toledo Railway (CHV&T).
+The Athens Subdivision predecessor Hocking Valley Railroad, the Columbus & Toledo Railroad, and the Ohio & West Virginia Railway's Pomeroy line, which had previously been under common ownership and control for some years, merged in the summer of 1881, creating Columbus, Hocking Valley and Toledo Railway (CHVTR).

-The CHV&T, like almost all Ohio railroads, struggled through financial upheavals in the mid-1890s, and was reorganized in 1897-99, emerging as the Hocking Valley Railway (HVR).
-In mid-1903, its ownership was allocated to a number of other railroad shareholders groups, with onethird of going to the predecessor of the Pennsylvania Railroad, and one-sixth apiece going to the C&O, B&O, NYC and Erie.
+The CHVTR, like almost all Ohio railroads, struggled through financial upheavals in the mid-1890s, and was reorganized in 1897-99, emerging as the Hocking Valley Railway (HVR).
+In mid-1903, the ownership of the HVR was allocated to a number of other railroad shareholders groups, with one-third of the HVR going to the predecessor of the Pennsylvania Railroad, and one-sixth apiece going to the C&O, B&O, NYC and Erie.

-The C&O gained control of the CHV&T by 1910, but had no physical connection to the CHV&T and initially could not integrate it into the C&O's system or leverage it to any economic advantage.
+The C&O gained control of the HVR by 1910, but had no physical connection to the HVR and initially could not integrate it into the C&O's system or leverage it to any economic advantage.
 The C&O had built through Northern Kentucky to Cincinnati and Louisville and had merged in the Chicago, Cincinnati & Louisville Railroad from Cincinnati to the Chicago area.
 But the CC&L had some steep grades and was not ideal for heavy coal traffic.
-In particular the C&O wanted to take advantage of the CHV&T's Lake Erie coal docks to bring a portion of its massive Appalachian coal traffic into the rapidly-expanding Lakes coal market.
-To link up with the orphan CHV&T, the C&O's preferred strategy was to acquire the Kanawha & Michigan.
-The K&M connected with the C&O main line at Charleston, on its southern end, and with the CHV&T at Armitage and Beaumont near Athens, and with the Pomeroy line at Kanauga, near Gallipolis.
-But this effort was brought up short when the Interstate Commerce Commission, and a federal lawsuit brought by competing railroads invoking the Sherman Antitrust Act, forced the C&O to sell the K&M to its NYC-controlled rival the T&OC in 1914.
+In particular the C&O wanted to take advantage of the HVR's high-capacity Lake Erie coal docks to bring a portion of its massive Appalachian coal traffic into the rapidly-expanding Lakes coal market.
+To link up with the orphan HVR, the C&O's preferred strategy was to acquire the Kanawha & Michigan Railroad, a T&OC ancestor running from West Virginia to Corning, Ohio.
+The K&M connected with the C&O main line at Charleston, on its southern end, and with the HVR at Armitage and Beaumont near Athens, and with the Pomeroy line at Kanauga, near Gallipolis.
+But this effort was brought up short when the Interstate Commerce Commission, invoking the Sherman Antitrust Act, forced the C&O to sell the K&M to its NYC-controlled rival the T&OC in 1914.9